ProtonOS-Linux/Proton-OS/README.md

 > **The zero-friction, high-performance Linux distribution designed for small businesses transitioning from Windows.**

 Proton OS is a lightweight, secure, and intuitive operating system built on top of **Debian 13 (Trixie)**.
-Designed specifically for small office environments, non-technical teams, modern and legacy hardware, Proton OS delivers a familiar desktop experience with zero learning curve and zero downtime.
+Designed specifically for small office environments, non-technical teams, modern and legacy hardware.
+Proton OS delivers a familiar desktop experience with zero learning curve and zero downtime.

 ---